cohmathonc/haemdata/README.md

 To build the `SummarizedExperiments` and expression matrices, raw sequence reads were processed using nf-core pipelines, poorly mapped samples were removed and outlying samples flagged using [`OUTRIDER`](https://doi.org/10.1016/j.ajhg.2018.10.025).
 Single-cell RNAseq was preprocessed with 10X Cellranger and annotated `Seurat` and `Scanpy` objects produced with Seurat.
 Sample metadata was collated from a range of supplied excel sheets.
 Package [functions](http://cgt.coh.org/haemdata/reference/index.html) assist in visualising and sub-setting `SummarizedExperiment` and `Seurat` objects and should facilitate most types of analyses.
 If something is incorrect or lacking, please [contribute](http://cgt.coh.org/haemdata/CONTRIBUTING.html) a solution or raise an [issue](https://github.com/drejom/haemdata/issues).

 ## Documentation
-See [Getting started](http://cgt.coh.org/haemdata) for usage with examples, including exporting CSV tables for analysis with Matlab, for instance.
+See [Getting started](http://cgt.coh.org/haemdata/articles/haemdata.html) for usage with examples, including exporting CSV tables for analysis with Matlab, for instance.
+See the [notebooks](notebooks) for more comprehensive analyses.

 ## Installation